joseph-flinn/site/frontend/posts/engineering-portfolio-management-part1.md

 From a product and process perspective, these time horizons are categorized as derivative, platform, and breakthrough.
 Derivative projects are projects that look to optimize one or two variables.
-For the software industry, this might be adding a new feature to a product or using caching in the CI pipelines to achieve an 15% increase in speed.
+For the software industry, this might be adding a new feature to a product or using caching in the CI pipelines to achieve a 15% increase in speed.
 Platform projects are projects that improve multiple key metrics and are scalable to more than the initial product or process where it was developed.
 Examples of a software platform project includes Microsoft Office where a suite of products can be mixed and matched to meet many customers' needs.
 Breakthrough projects significantly disrupt an